dannsam/xenko-docs/manual/troubleshooting/lights-dont-cast-shadows.md

 | Size: 2x     | Size: 1x
 | ---------------------------------------------------------------- | -------------------------------------------------------------
 | ![FPS scene shadow map](../graphics/lights-and-shadows/media/shadow-atlas-2x.png)               | ![FPS scene shadow map](../graphics/lights-and-shadows/media/shadow-atlas-1x.png)
 | This light source uses the entirety of the shadow atlas.
-This means other lights won't cast shadows, as there's no room left in the atlas.| This light source uses half the shadow atlas.
-The other half is unused and can be allocated to other light sources.
+This means other lights won't cast shadows, as there's no room left in the atlas.| This light source uses one quarter of the shadow atlas.
+The rest can be allocated to other light sources.

 ## See also